Photography by Brian Moody

 After his arrest, police officers showed Ryan a video I’d made for him urging him to dig down deep to find the words to say, “I did this”.
 Four years of silence, grief and fear then fell away as he fulfilled my wish and confessed to the crime.
 Those words would begin the healing process for both of us.
 He then stunned police by asking to meet me, and so, less than 24 hours after his arrest, I found myself face-to-face with the man who had murdered my husband.
 As he sobbed it was all I could do not to hold him.
 Second to the day I gave birth, it was probably the most human moment of my life.

 Some time into Ryan’s sentence I discovered an incredible organization called Community Justice Initiatives that was able to organize a Victim-Offender Reconciliation between Ryan and I. It took place in the prison and lasted most of the day: we spoke about almost everything – our lives, our hobbies, our families.
+There were tears there were long silences where neither of us had the words to fill the space.
 In that meeting I told Ryan that I had forgiven him.

 I’ve been able to forgive Ryan because of the immense sympathy I have for his mother.
 I understood her loss.
 We haven’t met yet but we write and I cherish her letters.
 Forgiveness isn’t easy.
 Taking tranquillizers and having someone look after your kids would probably be easier, but I feel compelled to do something with Bob’s legacy.
 I want to tell my story to help change people’s perceptions – and where possible I want to do this with Ryan by my side.
 I’ll never understand how our universes collided – but they did, and as Bob can’t make further contribution to society, then perhaps Ryan can.
 Whether victim or perpetrator, part of being human is rolling up our sleeves and taking an active part in repairing harm.